 The Official Countdown

-According to Vinted's terms and conditions, the seller has 5 business days (Monday through Friday, excluding holidays) after the purchase is confirmed to:
+According to Vinted's terms and conditions, a Vinted seller has 5 business days (Monday through Friday, excluding holidays) after the purchase is confirmed to ship the item.

 - Generate the shipping label via the application